 As the holidays approach, many cultures celebrate this time with the use of bright and colourful outdoor lighting.
+Whilst you may have installed outdoor lighting year-round from somewhere like fullmoonlightingllc.com/outdoor-lighting-services/, a lot of homes and businesses go the extra mile during the holidays.
 While once these decorations were relegated to fixed incandescent bulbs on wires, we now see projected images, moving images, illuminated characters and more.
 Lighting still includes incandescents but can also include LEDs as well as strip lights.
 The old guides still work, but more experimentation may be required to make it work.

 Embrace the Enthusiasts

 In my neighbourhood there are always a couple of homes that go all out with the lights.
 These people put a lot of time and effort into their lighting displays and clearly get a lot of joy from them.
 My friend Sean is one of these enthusiasts and even brings in generators to help power his lighting displays.
 When people work this hard, we can go make awesome images, and return the favour by sharing the image on social media or even better, as a print.

 Setup and Gear

 While the lights look bright to our eyes, they really aren’t that bright and the push to power efficient LED sources has actually resulted in lights that are less bright.
 This tells us that we will need to use more sensitivity and slower shutter speeds.
 Don’t worry though, here’s a list of guidelines that will help you get there.